van-huffel/van-huffel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year student pursuing a Master's degree in Mathematics (Statistics) at the Eidgenössische Technische Hochschule of Zürich.
+I am a second-year student pursuing a Master's degree in Mathematics (Statistics) at the Eidgenössische Technische Hochschule of Zurich.
 My academic interests encompass a wide range of subjects, including algebraic topology, statistical learning theory, time series analysis, artificial intelligence, natural language processing, computational geometry, graph theory, and formal language theory.

 Throughout my academic journey, I have had the opportunity to engage in various projects that have contributed to my growth and understanding of these fields.
 In addition, I have worked as a teaching assistant for several semesters, where I have had the opportunity to share my knowledge and support fellow students in their studies.